-You can install this release of Profile System Software 2.5.2 on any Profile Video File Server (PDR 200 or PDR 300), or on any PDR 100 equipped with enhanced disk recorder cards (generally, any PDR 100 with Fibre Channel).
-Your Profile system must also have the correct version of Windows NT installed (see "Microsoft Windows NT Support" on page 25).
+You can install this release of Profile System Software 2.5.4 on any Profile Video File Server (PDR 200 or PDR 300), or on any PDR 100 equipped with enhanced disk recorder cards (generally, any PDR 100 with Fibre Channel).
+Your Profile system must also have the correct version of Windows NT installed (see "Microsoft Windows NT Support" on page 32).

-You can also use the CD-ROM to install Media Manager, Time Delay, and the Tool Box applications on a PC running the supported version of Windows NT.
+You can also use the CD-ROM to install Profile System Software and the Media Manager application on a PC running the supported version of Windows NT.
 Be sure to specify that you're not installing on a Profile system when the prompt appears on the screen.